dareoyeleke/labor-market-analytics-data-jobs/README.md

     - This shows the differing range of salaries for jobs in the same field and how capitalizing on different skills sets can lead to vastly different outcomes in salary earned per year

-5) **Most profitable skill** Comparing sum of jobs with their skills by salary average.
+### 5) Most profitable skill: Comparing sum of jobs with their skills by salary average.
    ```sql
       SELECT
         skills,